 Who is behind HomeCalc.ca?

-HomeCalc.ca is an independent Canadian real estate calculator site built by Hami Tahm, a Toronto-based founder.
+HomeCalc.ca is a free suite of 26 Canadian mortgage and real-estate calculators built on CMHC, OSFI, CRA, and provincial rules.
+It is independent, built by Hami Tahm, a Toronto-based founder and Canadian AI Visibility Consultant.
 Every calculator is built from official Canadian public sources — CMHC insurance rules, CRA tax rules, Bank of Canada rates, and provincial Land Transfer Tax schedules.
 The site is free to use and carries no sponsored placements in its calculator logic.
+HomeCalc is also the proving ground for the AI visibility framework that grew it to 17,800+ AI citations in 3 months — now available to other Canadian businesses.

 Key Takeaways